 Not all assize records have survived as the clerks of assize sometimes destroyed them when they ran out of space.
 Earlier records are less likely to have been kept than later ones.

 Of the pre 19th century depositions that have survived, most are from northern counties.

 Of the Midland circuit records, most that survive are from after 1818.

 The registers list people charged with indictable offences and provide the place of trial, verdict and sentence.
 They can also be seen online at The National Archives in Kew, free of charge.

 The Home Office calendars (lists) of prisoners tried at assizes and quarter sessions in HO 140 can provide some useful details relating to trials and convictions.
 Bear in mind that due to the nature of the information contained in them, some of these files may not yet be open to the public.

-For advice on how to search Discovery, our cataloguea search tool with descriptions of tens of millions of documents from the UK central government, law courts, and other national bodies, for specific records, please refer to section 4.
+For advice on how to search Discovery, our cataloguea search tool with descriptions of tens of millions of documents from the UK central government, law courts, other national bodies and from over 2,500 archives across the UK, for specific records, please refer to section 4.

 4. How to find assize records in Discovery, our catalogue